 Existing Rocky users can download Rocky 4 from the Customer Portal starting May 15th, 2017.

-To see Rocky 4 in action, and to learn more about the features and enhancements available in this release, watch our webinar on May 17th, 2017.
-Free Registration.
+To see Rocky 4 in action, and to learn more about the features and enhancements available in this release, watch our webinar now.